paranumal/libparanumal/README.md

 libParanumal is funded in part by the US Department of Energy as part of the activities of the [Center for Efficient Exscale Discretizations](http://ceed.exascaleproject.org).

-Why is it called libParanumal ?: the high-order finite-element implementations in libParanumal are __spectrally__ accurate and rely heavily on __ghost__ elements for MPI communications.
+Why is it called libParanumal?: the high-order finite-element implementations in libParanumal are __spectrally__ accurate and rely heavily on __ghost__ elements for MPI communications.

-If you use libParanumal as part of a research project see Section 8 below for papers to reference.
+If you use libParanumal as part of a research project see the [references](#7-references) section below for papers to reference.

 ---
 ### 1. Overview